SDOT-real/ExecutorDFiles/README.md

 ## How to use?
-You can manually install the file or use my [installer script](./install.cmd).
+You can use the [installer](./install.ps1) script or install the necessities manually.

-You need to copy the repository folder into your workspace folder and execute [install.bat](./install.bat) to install everything!
+If you want to use the installer, you need to copy and execute [install.ps1](./install.ps1) in your workspace folder to install everything!

-*Be careful not to launch the script twice!
-It may break the installed setting!*

 ### Manual Installation
 1. Download the ["dfiles" folder](./dfiles) and put it inside your scripting workspace.